dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise1.md

 ### Description ###

-For assessing the solution, you will be choosing ONE choice from: unsatisfactory, satisfactory, good, great, or perfect.
+To assess the solution, you will be choosing ONE choice from unsatisfactory, satisfactory, good, great, or perfect.
 Place an x character inside of the square braces next to the appropriate label.

 The following are the criteria by which you should assess your peer's solution of the exercise's stages.

 #### Perfect ####
-    Can't find any flaws in relation to the prompt.
+    Cannot find any flaws concerning the prompt.
 Perfectly satisfied all stage objectives.

 #### Great ####
     Minor flaws in one or two objectives.

 #### Good #####
-    Major flaw and some minor flaws.
+    A major flaw and some minor flaws.

 #### Satisfactory ####
-    Couple of major flaws.
-Heading towards solution, however did not fully realize solution.
+    A couple of major flaws.
+Heading towards a solution, however, did not fully realize the solution.

 #### Unsatisfactory ####
-    Partial work, not really converging to a solution.
-Pervasive Major flaws.
+    Partial work, but not really converging to a solution.
+Pervasive major flaws.
 Objective largely unmet.

 ### Stage 1 ###